Volume 67, Issue 1

 Staff in all departments and units crafted posters inspired by Olympic events to celebrate their unique strengths.

 Developing and implementing effective communication was key for the committee.
 Unit-based and campus-wide messaging let staff know when milestones were reached.
 Staff meetings and a closed Facebook group page helped ensure two-way communication.
 Posters, emails and daily Magnet updates also kept staff informed and motivated.

 “The journey to Magnet Recognition has been a time for hospital staff to shine and share our unique culture of caring, teamwork and compassion,” Johnson stated, adding that their commitment has resulted in the great outcomes, patient safety initiatives and patient satisfaction scores that reflect Magnet standards for nursing excellence.

-In February—American Heart Month—GHS Carolina Cardiology Consultants opened the Women’s Heart Center to screen, prevent and treat cardiovascular disease in women.
+In February—American Heart Month—Prisma Health Carolina Cardiology Consultants opened the Women’s Heart Center to screen, prevent and treat cardiovascular disease in women.
 Located at 3 Butternut Drive in Greenville, the program is the first of its kind in the Upstate and one of fewer than 50 nationwide.

 Why is there a special heart program for women?

 The recent death of actress Carrie Fisher shines a light on a sad truth: Heart disease is the number one killer of women and more deadly than all forms of cancer combined.
 Heart disease causes one in three women’s deaths each year, killing approximately one woman every minute.

 We know that 80 percent of cardiac and stroke events can be prevented.
 Through the Women’s Heart Center, we want to increase our access to women and reduce their risk of heart disease.

 Andrea Bryan, MD, FACC, a cardiologist with Carolina Cardiology Consultants, is director of the Women’s Heart Center.